statisticalinnovation/statisticalinnovation.github.io/index.md

 ---
 layout: home
-title: Statistical Innovation Community Summit
+title: The Statistical Innovation Community
 ---

-# Welcome to the Statistical Innovation Community Summit
+# Welcome to the Statistical Innovation Community

 ## From Applying Innovation to Building an Innovative Culture

 The Statistical Innovation Community Summit brings together statisticians from the FDA, academia, and pharmaceutical companies to discuss how statistical innovation efforts can optimally enhance medical product development.

 ### Mission

 Our mission is to foster collaboration and knowledge sharing among statistical innovators, promoting best practices that accelerate the development of new medical products for patients while maintaining the highest standards of scientific rigor.

 ### Key Focus Areas